Security-Onion-Solutions/securityonion-docs/virtualbox.rst

 - Specify RAM and Processors as needed per the :ref:`hardware` section and then click the ``Next`` button.
 - Specify virtual hard disk size as needed per the :ref:`hardware` section and then click the ``Next`` button.
 - Confirm options and then click the ``Finish`` button.
 - Virtualbox should have automatically enabled a network adapter attached to the NAT network.
-Depending on what kind of installation you are doing, you may want an additional network interface for sniffing from a TAP or SPAN port.
-If so, click the ``Settings`` button, click ``Network``, and then go to ``Adapter 2``.
+Depending on what kind of installation you are doing, you may want to keep that as NAT or change to something else.
+If you want an additional network interface for sniffing from a TAP or SPAN port, then click the ``Settings`` button, click ``Network``, and then go to ``Adapter 2``.
 Enable the adapter, configure the network it should attach to, and then you will most likely want to go to Advanced and set Promiscuous Mode to either ``Allow VMs`` or ``Allow All``.
 Click the ``OK`` button.
 - Click the ``Start`` button to start the VM.
 - Follow the installation steps for your desired installation type in the :ref:`installation` section.